2003 AP Tourism Hyderabad Open

 The 2003 AP Tourism Hyderabad Open was the first edition of the WTA tournament held in Hyderabad, Andhra Pradesh, India organized for women's professional tennis.
 It was held from 3 February until 9 February 2003 on outdoor hardcourts.
-Tamarine Tanasugarn won the singles title.
-Indian star Sania Mirza made her debut at this tournament in her hometown Hyderabad.
+Second-seeded Tamarine Tanasugarn won the singles title.
+Indian player Sania Mirza made her debut at this tournament in her hometown Hyderabad.